nus-cs2113-AY2324S2/ip/README.md

 3. The data that the user has to input are in the form ```<text>``` where the whole thing has to be replaced
-4. For commands with dates like ``<YYYY-MM-DD>T<HH:MM>`` it has the format of the year in 4 digits, the month with 2 digits and day in 2 digits, followed by a capital T and the 24hr time e.g. for the 2nd Mar 24, 5pm it will be in the format ```2024-03-02T17:00```.
+4. For commands with dates like ``<YYYY-MM-DD>T<HH:MM>`` it has the format of the year in 4 digits, the month in 2 digits and day in 2 digits, followed by a capital T and the 24hr time e.g. for the 2nd Mar 24, 5pm it will be in the format ```2024-03-02T17:00```.
 5. Many commands may also have initializers such as ```/intitializers```.
 Do include a space between the input and initializers e.g ```deadline Assignment /by 2024-03-02T17:00```.